Crashes cause traffic jams on all Auckland's motorways

 NORTHERN MOTORWAY

-CITYBOUND: heavy between Oteha Valley Rd and Onewa Rd.
-Crash partially blocking the left lane just after Oteha Valley Rd off ramp causing delays approaching
+CITYBOUND: Heavy between Oteha Valley Rd & Onewa Rd.
+Crash cleared just after Oteha Valley Rd off ramp.

 NORTHBOUND: Free flowing.